leohaipengli/face-diary-backend/readme.md

 note that the port number is set to 3001 to avoid confict of React server.

 ## Todo
+- Facebook login api
+- Use cloud MongoDB
 - Learn uploading image file, and serving
-- Facebook login api
 - Diary retrieve api
 - Deployment